mikemey/mex/connectors/README.md

 Implement `received (request) {}` function to receive requests.
-For an incoming request `WSServer` passes the parsed request object to `received` and expects either an object or a `Promise` resolving to an object as return value, which is sent back to client:
+For an incoming request `WSServer` passes the parsed request object to `received` and expects either an object or a `Promise` resolving to an object as return value, which is sent back to the requesting client:

 ```javascript
 received (request) {